Imagine you find yourself on a tight budget. The best thing you need to do is to learn how to save money fast. That I know you'll agree with me.

 - Blogging.
 Sure, it will take a few months to make money, but once your blog starts making money, it could continue to help you earn money month after month without putting too much effort.
 Look at me.
 This blog makes me over $30K and I only touch it for 5 hours/mo.
 Try blogging now for just $2.95/mo – that's less than a Starbucks coffee.

 While there are some strict tax details regarding hustles – like your estimated quarterly taxes – there tax benefits that can be had with your hustle, which can you help you save money in the process.

 When you have a hustle especially when you do it from home, you can deduct a lot of expenses you have as business expenses.
 This allows you to reduce your tax liabilities.

 Believe it or not:

 A lot of entrepreneurs miss out on over 74,00 pages of deductions in the tax code.
-So, if you want to save extra money the legal way, this is where you need to look into.
+So, if you want to learn the ways to save money the legal way, this is where you have to look into.

 Ways to save money on a tight budget

 In 2008, the Federal Reserve Board indicated that 40% of American can't cover a $400 emergency expense.
 That's disheartening.

 When money is tight, it's so hard to see a light out of the day.
 We almost always think about what can be done to squeeze our budget and make ends meet.